Code-Institute-Submissions/GigiLi89-PP1/README.md

 My Performance was still on 70 and Lighthouse recommended to change my images from png to webp, which I did using a converter (also linked in my resources).
 This made my Performance board to go up to 75.
 Main problem is still my header/hero image.

+Lightroom also cautioned about my logo (an image) and wanted it to be 375x225px instead of 250x150px.
+So I changed it the larger size and used my media query to change the size depending on device.

 ![Lighthouse error Mobile](assets/img_readme/lighthouse_error.png)

 ### Desktop version: